nonymousoctopus/chainlink-hackathon-accidental-art/random-word-ea/README.md

 - Select a Storage Bucket to keep the zip in
 - Function to execute: gcpservice

-7. Add a bridge on your node
+## How to add a bridge on your node

 Create a new Bridge as follows: